2013 Women's NORCECA Volleyball Championship

 The 2013 Women's NORCECA Volleyball Championship was the 23rd edition of the Women's Continental Volleyball Tournament.
-Nine countries competed from September 16 to September 21, 2013 in Omaha, Nebraska, United States.
-Team USA qualified for the 2013 FIVB Women's World Grand Champions Cup in Japan, after winning the Continental Championship 3-1 to the Dominican Republic.
-American Kelly Murphy won the MVP Award.
+Nine countries competed from September 16 to September 21, 2013, in Omaha, Nebraska, United States.
+The United States qualified for the 2013 FIVB Women's World Grand Champions Cup, after winning the Continental Championship 3–1 in final, defeated to the Dominican Republic.
+Kelly Murphy of the United States won the MVP Award.

 Competing nations

 The following national teams have qualified: